 ULI Colorado’s YLG organizes and leads activities providing networking and education to young professionals under 35 years old in the real estate industry.
-With over 200 members and growing, YLG hosts its own full menu of tours, volunteer days and networking.
-YLGs organize regular networking event, two educational programs annually, and the Partnership Forum and Development 360 professional development programs.
+With over 200 members and growing, YLG hosts its full menu of tours, volunteer days, and networking.
+YLGs organize regular networking events, two educational programs annually, and the Partnership Forum and Development 360 professional development programs.

-Primary activities include: organization of 2-3 large all member events per year.
+Primary activities include the organization of 2-3 large all-member events per year.
 This committee meets regularly every month, maintains a group size of 10-15 participating members, and brings in outside speakers to educate the committee usually around an upcoming event topic.

 Primary activities include: Accepted participants will attend six sessions over three months, and will explore a recently completed project as a case study.
 If you have wanted to know more about what it takes to be a real estate developer, this is your opportunity!
 You can further your career by digging into a local case study project to learn about the challenges and opportunities in the local industry

 Service Learning Committee:

 The Service Learning Committee provides a unique opportunity for ULI Colorado’s young leaders to both interact with one another and to engage with the various community organizations and non-profit groups around the Front Range, through a variety of volunteer events and educational tours.
 The events and tours vary from year to year and are largely selected by the members themselves based on their passions.
 As a committee, we’ve created community gardens, built affordable homes, and worked to better the communities we live in.

 Primary activities include the organization of a minimum of 6 volunteer/ community impact events each year, open to all ULI Colorado members.
 Partnering with other non-profit and charity organizations to connect ULI Colorado and its members to various community activities, beyond the work of ULI.
 Many events raise money to support important areas of work of other organizations that ULI Supports.